zimmshane/CS100_FinalProject/README.md

 ### Reporting Issues
 We encourage the diligent reporting of any issues or irregularities encountered during the usage or testing of CLI-lock.
 Such reports should be submitted through the `Issues` tab of the repository.
 We request that reports be as detailed as possible, encompassing error messages, screenshots, and a thorough description of steps to replicate the issue, to facilitate effective troubleshooting.

-### Future Testing Plans
-Looking ahead, the project team is committed to an ongoing expansion of our test suite.
-This enhancement will be aimed at achieving more extensive coverage across the entirety of the project's codebase, thereby elevating the overall quality and dependability of CLI-lock.